Chymyst/chymyst-core/docs/chymyst02.md

 _r_(_x_, _y_) = if (_x_ mod 2 == 0) _x_ + _y_ else _x_ - _y_

 If the `reduceB()` operation is not commutative, we may not apply the reduce operation to just _any_ pair of partial results.
-The map/reduce code in the previous subsection selects pairs at random and will fail to compute the correct final value for non-commutative reduce operations.
+The map/reduce code in the previous subsection will select pairs in arbitrary order and will most likely fail to compute the correct final value for non-commutative reduce operations.

 For instance, suppose we have an array `x1, x2, ..., x10` of intermediate results that we need to reduce with a `reduceB()` operation that is not commutative.
 We may now reduce `x4` with `x3` or with `x5`, but not with `x6` or any other element.